No mater how many incredibly scenic drives I experience around the world, there's always one…

 Keep Ice Cream Weird in Austin

-With offerings like Mexican vanilla, coffee and dark chocolate, it’s not really the flavors that make this Austin, Texas staple weird.
+With offerings like Mexican vanilla, coffee, and dark chocolate, it’s not really the flavors that make Amy’s Ice Cream in Austin, Texas staple weird.
 It’s their ice cream throwing.
 Here’s the deal: you may opt to have their ice cream scoopers throw ice cream to you.
 If you catch it in a bowl, it’s free.
 If not, you pay for it.
 I say if you have good hand-eye coordination, go for it!
 Personally, I prefer mine handed to me without bits of dirt and dust.
-Try one of their cool combos that mixes ice cream with all sorts of naughty treats—like brownies, hot fudge, candy bars and more.
+Try one of their cool combos that mix ice cream with all sorts of naughty treats—like brownies, hot fudge, candy bars, and more.

 Annabelle’s Natural Ice cream

 My hometown ice cream shop!
-Open since 1982, this seacoast gem churns out creamy, 16 percent butter fat ice creams, frozen yogurts and sorbets.
+Annabelle’s has been open since 1982.
+This seacoast gem churns out creamy, 16 percent butter fat ice creams, frozen yogurts, and sorbets.
 Their Mint Summer’s Night Dream (mint chocolate ice cream with dark and white chocolate chunks) is excellent, but for a little local flavor, try the Pure Maple Walnut, made with New Hampshire Maple syrup and California walnuts.